 Political and Lobbying Activities

 ‘Charity Trustees’ are defined in the Act and are essentially those persons having day to day control of a charitable organisation.
-This means that the Directors (under company law) of a charity that is a company limited by guarantee will be considered to be the trustees of the charity (there may of course be other trustees, in addition to the directors).
+Directors of a charity that is a company limited by guarantee will be considered to be the trustees of the charity (there may be other trustees, in addition to the directors).

-A charity will be permitted to pay a Charity Trustee (or persons connected to a trustee) for work which is not related to their role as a trustee.
+A charity will be permitted to pay a Charity trustee (or persons connected to a trustee) for work which is not related to their role as a trustee.

 Charities will be permitted to purchase ‘directors and officers’ insurance to indemnify its trustees for liabilities relating to acts done or omitted by the trustee in good faith and in performance of their functions as a charity trustee.